mekiii/P5-Particle-Handtracking/README.md

 There are certain ideas I have to improve the application:

-[ ] Implementing an interaction between the drawn hand ellipce and the particles
+[ ] Implementing an interaction between the drawn hand ellipse and the particles

 [ ] Improving the performance

+[ ] Interaction with multipe hands

+[ ] Alternative of full body interaction

 [ ] Implementing a mouse-over alternative